nhsuk/connecting-to-services/doc/architecture/decisions/0004-use-api-layer-for-returning-services.md

 geo-location search was added.
 However, this is a CPU intense operation.
 Node is not best suited to that use case.
 This resulted in the Node process being blocked for the duration of the calculation.
-The performance of the site wasn't effected too much when services (that were open) were found close to the search point.
+The performance of the site wasn't affected too much when services (that were open) were found close to the search point.
 However, when a lot of results were returned (when searches originated within highly populated areas) and there were no services open the processing took a considerable amount of time (several minutes).
 This resulted in the web